-The most important thing to know about your first night moving box is that it should travel with you, especially if you and your family are arriving at your home before the movers.
+The most important thing to know about your first night moving boxes is that it should travel with you, especially if you and your family are arriving at your home before the movers.

-If that’s not possible with your type of move (e.g., you’re flying or don’t have enough room in your car), this kit should be the last box loaded on to the moving truck.
-The purpose of the first night box is to have what you need where you can easily get to it, when you need it.
+If that’s not possible with your type of move (e.g., you’re flying or don’t have enough room in your car), this kit should be the last thing loaded on to the moving truck.
+The purpose of the first night boxes is to have what you need where you can easily get to it, when you need it.

 Moving Tip: Make sure you have not packed any items your moving company cannot transport.
 For a list of items Mayflower cannot move due to health or safety regulations, refer to our restricted items checklist.

-It’s especially important to prepare for your first night’s stay well ahead of time when you are moving with children and/or pets.
+It’s especially important to prepare for your first night or weeks at your new home well ahead of time when you are moving with children and/or pets.
 It’s no fun scrambling to find your son’s sacred sleep time teddy bear or your dog’s calming toy after you’ve just moved.
 After such a busy day, everyone involved in your move will likely be a little restless and hungry.
 Organizing and separately packing personal items and a few household necessities will dramatically reduce the stress level.

 Go ahead and pop the bubbly!
 You’ve got the essentials covered, and now it’s time to celebrate!